CiscoDevNet/MUD-Manager/examples/AAA-LLDP-DHCP/README.txt

 	    secret          = cisco
     }

+6. Start up the MUD Manager (e.g., using the luminaire example).

+NOTE: If ths MUD Manager is not listening on its socket, FreeRADIUS won't
+      start properly.

-6. Start the RADIUS server.
+7. Start the RADIUS server.
 It's helpful to start it in the foreground and watch the messages

 	sudo radiusd -Xxx

-7. Start up the MUD Manager (e.g., using the luminaire example).